This is part one of the mini-series to make a delightful little quilt all with hand piecing

-Paula takes us through the early design stages for creating your own quilt – a process which works for all sizes – and then moves on to showing us the tools she likes to use, which include sandpaper!
+Paula takes us through the early design stages for creating your own quilt – a process which works for all sizes.
+Then moves on to showing us the tools she likes to use, which include sandpaper!

-As we have already said, this is the alternative to English Paper Piecing – using templates and putting the fabric pieces together with a simple running stitch; but again Paula passes on some great sewing tips about how to start the run of stitches; increase the strength of your seam, and how to finish, which she in turn learnt from her Grandmother
+As we have already said, this is the alternative to English Paper Piecing.
+You will use templates and put the fabric pieces together with a simple running stitch; but again Paula passes on some great sewing tips about how to start the run of stitches; increase the strength of your seam, and how to finish, which she in turn learnt from her Grandmother.

-In making the Four-Patch block, we also get to learn how to pin, particularly when getting the centre seams to match, and then a super tip about finger pressing so that the centre seam lies nice and flat on the back, ready for its final press.
+In making the Four-Patch block, we also get to learn how to pin, particularly when getting the centre seams to match.
+Paula has a super tip about finger pressing so that the centre seam lies nice and flat on the back, ready for its final press.

 Paula Doyle is an author, award winning quilter and tutor.
 One of the things she likes best is designing complex looking quilts which are made using simplified techniques to make them achievable and enjoyable to every quilter.